-Applicants will be informed by email whether their application has been successful, subject to compliance with the terms and conditions of the Conditional Contract Offer.
+Applicants will be informed by email whether their application has been successful, subject to compliance with the terms and conditions of the Conditional Contract Offer (conditional on successfully passing due diligence).

 BEIS may wish to publicise the results of the scheme, which may involve engagement with the media.
 At the end of the application and assessment process, BEIS may issue a press release or publish a notice on its website.
 These public documents may, for example, outline the overall results of competitions and describe some of the projects to be funded.